richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

     2. Use of LWIP's MQTT library with ALTCP_TLS instead of MQTT library from Amazon FreeRTOS
     3. Improvement of net.c Ethernet abstraction layer for simplification of user application code
     4. MQTT subscription in addition to MQTT publish
-    5. Generation of security tokens parameterized by current time retrieved from SNTP server It also contains 3 set of device certificates that connects to all 3 cloud services
+    5. Generation of security tokens created with current time retrieved from SNTP server It also contains 3 set of device certificates that connects to all 3 cloud services